Ticketed

 In 2019, she was admitted to the Trinity Laban Conservatoire of Music and Dance, in London, where she completed a Bachelor's degree in Voice Performance under the guidance of Joan Rodgers, Jon Christos, and Robert Bottriell graduating with First Honours, being awarded Trinity Laban Silver Medal of the Vocal Department.
 In recent years, she has participated in several masterclasses with distinguished musicians such as Lynn Eustis, Elisabete Matos, Ana Paula Russo, Aylish Tynan, Susan Bullock, and Fiona Kimm, among others.

-She has been awarded 1st prize in Bendada International Music Festival and Terras de Santiago, and 2nd Prize in Medici International Music Competition, Euterpe Music Awards and Birmingham International Music Competition.
+She has been awarded first prize in the Bendada International Music Festival and Terras de Santiago, and second prize in the Medici International Music Competition, Euterpe Music Awards and Birmingham International Music Competition.
 She has given recitals in the USA, Portugal and UK.

 Image